blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 <!-- markdownlint-disable  MD029 -->

-3.  define a constrained type system that is able to describe any JSON structure
+3.  define a constrained type system that is able to describe any JSON object structure
 4.  refine the current way of defining links between entities, encapsulating the approach within the type system

 <!-- markdownlint-enable  MD029 -->